bdqnghi/bi-tbcnn/README.md

 Differences from the paper
 --------------------------

-* There is no "coding layer" in this implementation (works fine without it).
-* Since I found it difficult to understand the pretrained Vectors are learned by a variation of word2vec instead of the proposed method.
+* Since I found it difficult to understand the original paper to learn the pretrained vector, the pretrained vectors are learned by a variation of word2vec instead of the proposed method.
 * Adam Optimizer is used instead of gradient descent.

 First time setup